 950 The Research Process (1).
 The course introduces doctoral students to the world of scientific and policy inquiry.
 It emphasizes the goal, structure, and content of the dissertation that will be written in the latter part of the program.

-951 Literature Review and Appraisal (3).
-This course is the second in a sequence of courses in research design and methods in the executive Dr.P.H.
+951 Literature Review and Appraisal (2).
+This course is the second in a sequence of courses in research design and methods in the executive Dr.P.H. program.
 The course explores the nature and process of scientific inquiry in the field of public health, establishing a foundation for methodological exploration, and focusing on the process of developing researchable questions.

 952 Community Involvement in Research (1).
 Relevant literature and guest speakers will highlight cases depicting different levels of community involvement in public health research.